 DICTIONARY - U

 The Udjat was regarded as a powerful protective amulet, and is frequently found in tombs, on coffins and on the seal which was placed over an incision in a mummy through which the internal organs were removed.
+The mirror image, or left eye, sometimes represented the moon and the god Djehuti (Thoth).
 See also Eye of Horus.

 |Ukranian Trident||See Tryzub.|

 |Ülkü Ocaklari||See Grey Wolves.|